PieMC-Dev/PieMC/README.md

  - Is it possible to create plugins?
  > Not at the moment, but we will work on it.
  - When will the software be ready for use?
- > I'm not sure, currently I am working on the project alone, and implementing all the mechanics that Mojang has developed over the past 12 years from scratch is not an easy task.
+ > I'm not sure, implementing all the mechanics that Mojang has developed over the past 12 years from scratch is not an easy task.
 I will continue to work on it and hope for your help.
  - Can I help with the development?
  > Certainly, if you know Python and can understand the project's code.
 I will approve all Pull Requests.
  - Can I talk to the developer?